ibm-cloud-docs/pattern-pvs-aix-resiliency/networking-design.md

 ### High availability clusters
 {: #highavailability-clusters}

 Each {{site.data.keyword.powerSysShort}} needs its own IP, “service IP” typically on the same VLAN as the partner Power VSI.
-The service IP is an "extra" IP used for the application being HA'd.
+The service IP is an "additional" IP used for the application being HA'd.